How much does it cost to go to Colorado Mountain College?

 What is Title IV?

-Over a period of four years, the average net price paid by all freshmen at Colorado Mountain College has increased by an average of 2.1% per year.
+Over a period of five years, the average net price paid by all freshmen at Colorado Mountain College has decreased by an average of 0.9% per year.
+This means that despite total costs rising at an average annual rate of 1.0% the average aid given to freshmen has increased at a faster rate.

 Among the Lowest Net Price for Students Who Get Financial Aid